vladflorinfilip/To-Do-List/README.md

 # To-Do List Application

-This is a JavaScript project for creating a to-do list application.
+This is a JavaScript project for a to-do list application.
+Yay!

 ## Description